minimact/minimact/README.md

 3. **Build** - Click "Build" to compile your app
 4. **Run** - Click "Run" and open in browser

-That's it!
 From zero to running app in under 2 minutes.

 **Two runtime versions available:**
 - `@minimact/core` — 13.33 KB gzipped (WebSocket-based, modern browsers)